mrprov12/eink-guides/viwoods/aipaper/FeatureRequests.md

 ### System and Connectivity Features

+- **User Manual Download Link**: Provide an option to download the user manual directly within the Learning section or from the support page.
+This would assist users who may have accidentally deleted the manual, ensuring they can easily access setup and usage instructions.
+  *Originally suggested by [ITreers](https://viwoods.com/pages/community#/post/4c62a3ae-7c03-482d-87c7-42ec494cf7d9) on Nov 13, 2024*

+- **Ebook Reading and Document Viewing App for Phone**: Develop a mobile app that allows users to access their eBooks and recently written documents on their phone.
+This feature would be helpful for users who need to reference materials when they don't have their tablet with them.
+  *Originally suggested by [Joshua K](https://viwoods.com/pages/community#/post/50b21297-1e1d-4561-a54d-017341b267d7) on Oct 28, 2024*

+- **Airdrop/Bluetooth Import Support for Images**: Enable a quick and easy way to import images from an iPhone or other devices via Bluetooth, directly into a note.
+This feature would be particularly useful for meeting notes, allowing users to take photos of presentation slides and add them seamlessly to their notes.
+  *Originally suggested by [Ben](https://viwoods.com/pages/community#/post/2f656afc-071b-4555-a665-d11dd3935a8a) on Oct 31, 2024*

+- **ChatGPT Account Integration**: Allow direct sign-in to ChatGPT accounts in the AiPaper system, with options to select preferred models for system-wide AI functions.
+  *Requested by [u/inked_altitude](https://www.reddit.com/r/viwoods/comments/1gnhhon/feature_suggestions_after_first_week_with_aipaper/) on November 1, 2024, and [u/digitalparks](https://www.reddit.com/r/viwoods/comments/1ghnnrl/regarding_chatgpt_usage/) on October 31, 2024*

 - **Server Location Selection**: Allow choice between EU and US server locations for temporary file storage (24 hours).

   *[Suggested by rob on Oct 26, 2024](https://viwoods.com/pages/community#/post/6956b074-7b52-4a11-8ae1-b3e3bb733b48)*

 - **Email App Support for Google Workspace**: Enable Google Workspace accounts in the email app for professional use.
+   - **3.1.4: Partially fulfilled through manual IMAP and POP3 configuration support.**
   *[Suggested by jetchoy on Oct 30, 2024](https://viwoods.com/pages/community#/post/8bcf2b2f-c280-4112-a731-5cdb52dc5752)*

 - **Support for Microsoft Business Accounts**: Allow integration of Microsoft business accounts for mail and calendar access.
+   - **3.1.4: Partially fulfilled through manual IMAP and POP3 configuration support.**
   *[Suggested by csperone on Nov 4, 2024](https://viwoods.com/pages/community#/post/8c814b79-0482-46da-a19c-2fce66c7df10)*

 - **Option to Disable or Reduce Sensitivity of Bottom Buttons**: Add a feature to turn off or reduce sensitivity of the Back, Home, and AI buttons when the stylus is in motion.

-  *[Suggested by William on Nov 7, 2024](https://viwoods.com/pages/community#/post/f4414ddd-86b9-42fa-be59-db60bf24d6f5)*
+  *[Suggested by William on Nov 7, 2024](https://viwoods.com/pages/community#/post/f4414ddd-86b9-42fa-be59-db60bf24d6f5)* *Requested by [u/inked_altitude](https://www.reddit.com/r/viwoods/comments/1gnhhon/feature_suggestions_after_first_week_with_aipaper/) on November 1, 2024*

 - **Easier File Management on Device**: Enable movement of PDFs between Learning and Paper apps, and improve local file management and syncing with my.viwoods.